Z-Abbas/m5C-pred/README.md

 To execute the program, please adhere to the procedures below.

 - Download the complete repository to your PC.
-- Just run the main.py file, it will evaluate all performance metrics including MCC, Accuracy, Sensitivity, Specificity, AUC, F1-score, Precision, and Recall.
-    - Provide the correct path to the data you want to test.
+- Define the specie to load the specific model.
-    -	Load the respective zero index file provided as .npy files
+    - It will pick the respective weight file and the zero index file itself.
-    -	Load the respective weight file provided as .sav files.
+- Provide correct path to the available data.
+- Just run the main.py file, it will provide the prediction as:
+    - Sequence ID
+    - Location
+    - Sequence Background
+    - Probability
+    - Result